 The school will use the Actions and Consequences document (linked in Appendix 2) when sanctioning behaviour in and out of school (where applicable).
 This will be reviewed annually at the end of the Summer Term.
-The document forms an integral part of our behaviour systems in school that also include the RAPAS Handbook (Appendix 3).
+The document forms an integral part of our behaviour systems in school.